machineeconomy/machine/README.md

 The sevice also provides a websocket connection.
 It runs also on the same PORT like the webserver under path `/sockets`.

-When a new usser connect to the ws server, the service emits a message with the name and status of the machine in the `welcome` channel.
+When a new user connect to the ws server, the service emits a message with the name and status of the machine in the `welcome` channel.

 The service listens to the `order` channel, for incoming orders through the user application.